tankh99/tp/docs/DeveloperGuide.md

 **Extensions**
-* 1a.
-There are no appointments in the system
-  Use case ends.

-* 1b.
-There is no appointments that matches the criteria Use case ends.

 * 2a.
 The appointment identifier does not match any appointment in the system.
     * 1a1.
 CogniCare displays an error message that the appointment was not found.